 I needed divine intervention.
 The next afternoon on the way to the store, I happened to see a Corvair sitting outside a small machine shop.
 A sign!
 I entered the machine-oil scented place, and related my sad story to the elderly white-haired proprietor.
 With a twinkle in his eye, he told me that the rivets in two-piece Corvair flywheels come loose and cause that sound.
 “I can fix it for you for $10 bucks.
 Just bring it to me”.

 The next day was the twenty-second.
 I got the flywheel re-riveted, and someone gave me a ride out with it, and I put it all together again – a lot more quickly the second time ‘round.
 I drove it home, reveling in its quiet purring.
 I fell exhausted into bed that night, anticipating the next day’s one thousand mile drive.
 But deep in my heavy youthful slumber, I suddenly bolted awake (hooves on the roof?).
 It was 3AM.
 I looked out the window, and snow was coming down so thick, I could hardly see the street light.
-And there was already some six inches on the ground!
+And there was already some five to six inches on the ground!

 Blizzards always blew in from the west.
 I decided to go for it.
 I’d try and outrun it; it was now or never.
-I awoke “the present” sleeping on the couch, quickly threw our stuff together, and hopped in the white Monza.
+I awoke “the present” sleeping on the couch, we quickly threw our stuff together, and hopped in the white Monza.
 With its rear-engined traction, the Corvair cut the only set of tracks through Iowa City at that hour.

 I-80 was deserted; we were the only drivers foolhardy enough to be out there.
 But I’d practiced well for this, and I had the right car for the job.
 I relished the challenge; I’ve always loved driving in the most difficult conditions.
 I slowly worked up my confidence and speed, to about forty, hoping the storm wasn’t moving faster than us.
-As we approached the Mississippi, the snow on the un-plowed interstate started to thin.
-Once in Illinois, we outran the storm altogether.
+As we approached the Mississippi, the snow on the mostly un-plowed interstate started to thin.
+Once well into Illinois, we outran the storm altogether.
 My brother’s present and I shared a relieved smile in the dim winter’s dawn: We’d be home for Christmas.